disarm-platform/request-monkey/README.md

         - "all" in which case it sends request to all the deployed  function and returns their infomation in a json array.

         - "random", picks a random function, sends a request and returns the information

-## Progress

-- Works if you specify the function name

-- Still implementing all and random options

-## Blockers

-- Some functions take to long to reply hence causing request monkey to hang